Skip to main content

 A transport team needs more than a licence holder.
 It needs a driver who protects the vehicle, respects the schedule, and keeps paperwork accurate when the day shifts unexpectedly.

-Do not say you are reliable, careful, or organised without evidence.
-Show one real habit, one completed task, or one solved problem linked to safety, timing, logs, loading, or delivery flow.
+Do not just claim you are reliable, careful, or organised.
+Prove it.
+Include a real habit, a completed task, or a problem you solved related to safety, timing, logs, loading, or delivery flow.

 See the proof